Frequently Asked Questions:

 No referral is needed.
 Give us a call or BOOK NOW to get in touch and we will call you to finalize your initial consultation.

 What do I do if I think x-rays are required?

 We have X-ray facilities onsite.
 Unlike an osteopath or a physio, chiropractors are licensed to take x-rays.

-At Chiropractic Works we have a traditional approach combined with an appreciation of best-evidence.
+At The Chiro we have a traditional approach combined with an appreciation of best-evidence.
 Our most-utilised techniques are Gonstead, Diversified, Thompson and Activator.
 Our chiropractors enjoy keeping up to date with the latest research in the treatment of spinal disorders as well as a range of wellness topics.